mantou132/Spotify-Lyrics/README.md

 ![windows-pwa-spotify](./screenshot/windows-pwa-spotify.jpg)

-The extension also supports Youtube Music, but does not support videos well.
+The extension also supports Deezer and Youtube Music, but songs with videos in Youtube Music cannot be perfectly supported(because the duration of the video is different from the duration of the officially released audio track).

 ![macos-pwa-youtube](./screenshot/macos-pwa-youtube.jpg)